stenzek/duckstation/README.md

 Requirements:
  - CMake
- - SDL2 (at least version 2.0.22)
+ - SDL2 (at least version 2.28.2)
- - Qt 6 (at least version 6.5.0)
+ - Qt 6 (at least version 6.5.1)

 Optional (recommended for faster builds):
  - Ninja

-1. Clone the repository.
-Submodules aren't necessary; there is only one and it is only used for Windows (`git clone https://github.com/stenzek/duckstation.git`).
+1. Clone the repository: `git clone https://github.com/stenzek/duckstation.git`.
 2. Run CMake to configure the build system: `cmake -Bbuild-release -DCMAKE_BUILD_TYPE=Release -DBUILD_QT_FRONTEND=ON -DUSE_SDL2=ON`.
 You may need to specify `-DQt6_DIR` depending on your system.
 If you have installed Ninja, add `-GNinja` at the end of the CMake command line for faster builds.
 4. Compile the source code: `cmake --build build-release --parallel`.
 5. Run the binary, located in the build directory under `bin/DuckStation.app`.